adamwestman/debeat/README.md

 * repeat_offset [integer] value between 1 and number of added sounds, preventing repeat of a sound until that many others have played.

 ### Script based
-Queues can also be setup using a specific game-object and script setup.
-The queue id will match that of the game-object and the amount of sounds specified in the coresponding property will be expected as sound components named "sound1", "sound2" etc.
+Queues can also be setup using a specific Game Object and script setup.
+The queue id will match that of the Game Object and the amount of sounds specified in the coresponding property will be expected as sound components named "sound1", "sound2" etc.

 **available queues** Where each script matches on of the available queue behaviours
 * debeat/queues/random.script